Etymology of Belarus: Name for the Belarusian state

 After the Bolshevik Revolution in 1917, the term "White Russia" caused some confusion, as the name of the military force that opposed the red Bolsheviks was called "White Russians" or "the Whites".

+In 1918 Belarusians briefly established the Belarusian People’s Republic (White Ruthenian Democratic Republic) (in the chaos after World War I).
+Soon after, much of Belarus became the Byelorussian SSR, a republic of the USSR (1920s–1991).
+The Soviet name Byelorussian (Belorussian) was derived from the Russian “Belorussiya,” again meaning “White Russia,” and was imposed in official use.
-Belarusian intelligentsia in the Stalin era attempted to change the name from Byelorussia to a form of Krivia because of the connection with Russia.

-During the period of the Byelorussian SSR, the term Byelorussia was embraced as part of a national consciousness.
-In western Belarus under Polish control, Byelorussia became commonly used in the regions of Białystok and Grodno during the interwar period.
-Byelorussia also gave rise to the contemporary names used for the SSR in English and other languages.
+Belarusian intelligentsia in the Stalin era attempted to change the name from Byelorussia to a form of Kryvia/Krivia (the name connected with the ancient Belarusian tribe of Kryvichs) because of the connection with Russia.
+But, as a result, Byelorussia gave rise to the contemporary names used for the SSR in English and other languages.

+Importantly, the people of Belarus themselves continued to use Biełaruś (Belarus) and Biełaja Ruś (White Rus’) in their language as for centuries before.

 In 1991 after the dissolution of the Soviet Union, the Supreme Soviet of Belarus, a continuation of that of the previous Byelorussian SSR, moved to change the republic's name to the Republic of Belarus (Республика Беларусь spelled in Russian), which has the abridged form "Belarus".
 The law decreed that all the forms of the new term be transliterated into other languages from their Belarusian language forms, and the use of the name of Byelorussian SSR and any abbreviations thereof be phased out before the end of 1993.
 Conservative forces in the newly independent Belarus did not support the name change and opposed its inclusion in the 1991 draft of the Constitution of Belarus.
 Due to the 1991 decree, the name Byelorussia was superseded by Belarus in English, and the adjective Belorussian or Byelorussian by Belarusan, which sounds like population's historical name of Ruthene.

 In 1995, the regime of Alexander Lukashenko, pushed for the more Russia-like adjective form of Belarusian.
 Some nationalists object to the name for the same reason.
-Several local newspapers kept the old name of the country in Russian in their names, for example Komsomolskaya Pravda v Byelorussii, which is the localized publication of the popular Russian newspaper Komsomolskaya Pravda.